alex05447/miniconfig/README.md

     Main format for runtime representation of dynamic configs, or an intermediate representation for Lua configs (after deserialization) / binary configs (before serialization).

     **Data**: if `"ini"` feature is enabled - a text file representing a valid `.ini` config, declaring a root config table with string keys and a number of sections - nested tables.
 Unquoted values, if allowed, are parsed as booleans / integers / floats / strings, in order.
 Quoted values, if enabled, are always treated as strings.
+Homogenous arrays of booleans / integers / floats / strings are supported.

     **Runtime**: internally represented by a root hashmap with string keys.
 Provides a mutable config interface.
 Can add/modify/remove values.

-    **Serialization**: to string Lua script (requires `"lua"` feature), to binary config (requires `"bin"` feature), to string INI config (requires `"ini"` feature, does not support nested tables).
+    **Serialization**: to string Lua script (requires `"lua"` feature), to binary config (requires `"bin"` feature), to string `.ini` config (requires `"ini"` feature, does not support nested tables).

     **Example**: